jessepav/lacygoill-wiki-backup/tmux/format.md

             modifiers |= FORMAT_LITERAL;
             break;

-It allows you to prevent characters in a string from being interpreted specially.
+It lets you prevent characters in a string from being interpreted specially.

 You can find several usage examples in tmux codebase: